-For a full refund of all eligible fees, a student must completely withdraw from all classes by the date designated in the schedule of classes.
+For a full refund of all eligible fees, a student must completely withdraw from all classes by the date designated in the schedule of classes and return the parking permit.

 Once classes begin, a processing fee of \$10.00 is deducted from the refundable total.